Paleo Apple Pie Bars

 • Apples – any baking apple will work here.
 I’ve used Granny Smith, McIntosh, and Honey Crisp here.

-• Butter/Coconut Oil – either one works here perfectly, but I definitely lean towards the butter flavor.
+• Butter/Ghee/Coconut Oil – either one works here perfectly, but I definitely lean towards the butter flavor.

 • Maple Syrup just a touch of sweetener in the crust and filling makes this dessert not too sweet.

-• Orange Juice & Orange Zest is always my secret ingredient with apple desserts because it adds so much depth of flavor.
+• Orange Juice & Orange Zest is always my secret ingredient with apple desserts because they add so much depth of flavor.

-• Vanilla – rounds everything out and also add depth of flavor.
+• Vanilla – rounds everything out and also adds depth of flavor.

 • Caramel Sauce – to drizzle really takes this dessert over the top.